 CRIT aims to foster collaboration among disciplines in the management of complex older patients.
 Our goals are to:

 - Incorporate geriatric principles into teaching and administrative roles as Chief Residents

 - Develop leadership/teaching skills around the care of complex older patients

 - Enhance leadership/teaching skills required in the Chief Resident role

 - Collaborate with other disciplines in the management of the complex older patient

 - Develop an achievable project to be carried out during the Chief Residency year

-- To have fun and foster collegiality
+- Have fun and foster collegiality

-Now entering its 12th consecutive year, 216 chief residents and 83 faculty mentors have participated in the Boston Medical Center (BMC) CRIT program, representing 18 medical and surgical disciplines.
+Now entering its 16th consecutive year, 273 chief residents and 104 faculty mentors have participated in the Boston Medical Center CRIT program, representing 18 medical and surgical disciplines.
 Participating specialties have included Internal Medicine, Otolaryngology, Anesthesiology, Rehabilitation Medicine, Family Medicine, Neurology, Ophthalmology, Podiatry, Psychiatry, Cardiothoracic Surgery, Urology, Emergency Medicine, General Surgery, Orthopedic Surgery, Obstetrics & Gynecology, Diagnostic Radiology, Dermatology, and Pathology.